 - No Win No Fee Domestic Abuse Claims

 A compensation claim for domestic abuse or violence is when a victim sues the perpetrator for the physical or psychological injuries caused by domestic violence.
 In the majority of cases, a claim for domestic abuse or violence will go through the Criminal Injuries Compensation Authority.
 The Criminal Injuries Compensation Authority (CICA) is an executive agency of the UK Government that provides victims of violent crimes with compensation.
 If you have been injured because of domestic violence or sexual abuse, you could be able to claim compensation from the CICA.
-If you or your children have suffered abuse or domestic violence during the Covid-19 crisis, you may be able to claim compensation.
+If you or your children have suffered abuse or domestic violence during the Covid-19 crisis, you may be able to claim compensation for Post-Traumatic Stress Disorder, and other psychological injuries, as well as physical ones.
 Whether the abuse began during the lockdown or was part of a pattern of abuse that worsened as social distancing rules were put in place, you may be able to claim.

 In this guide to claiming compensation for domestic abuse during the lockdown, we will define domestic abuse and provide you with information about the rise in domestic violence during the lockdown in the UK and worldwide.
 We will also point you towards domestic abuse services that can provide you with immediate and long term support.

 How do you claim victim compensation?
 To begin your domestic abuse claim, call Accident Claims UK today.
 If you believe you are entitled to claim, call us today or use our online claims form to reach us.
 If we can see that you are eligible to claim, one of our lawyers will start working on your claim as soon as possible.
-We’re looking forward to speaking to you.
+We’re looking forward to speaking to you about your claims.

 How To Spot Domestic Abuse